-He has created music in a wide range of genres for projects ranging from major studio to independent films and documentary features.
+Hugo has created music in a wide range of genres for projects ranging from major studio to independent films and documentary features.
 His innovative musical voice with a delicate sense for rhythm and beauty has won critical acclaim at numerous international film festivals.
-Hugo won best original score for feature films at the global MUSIC+SOUND AWARDS 2018 for CROOKED HOUSE (Sony Pictures), the first film adaption of Agatha Christie’s favorite thriller, directed by Gilles Paquet-Brenner (Dark Places), co-written and produced by Academy Award winner Julian Fellowes (Downton Abbey, Gosford Park), and starring Glen Close, Gillian Anderson, Christina Hendricks, Terrence Stamp and Max Irons.
+Hugo won best original score for feature films at the global MUSIC+SOUND AWARDS 2018 for CROOKED HOUSE (Sony Pictures), the first film adaption of Agatha Christie’s favourite thriller, directed by Gilles Paquet-Brenner, co-written and produced by Julian Fellowes, and starring Glen Close, Gillian Anderson, Christina Hendricks, Terrence Stamp and Max Irons.

-Hugo has recorded his scores with world-renowned musicians from Berlin Philharmonic Orchestra and Deutsche Symphony at Teldex, Berlin, Max Steiner Orchestra at Synchron Stage, Vienna, and London Symphony Orchestra and Royal Philharmonic Orchestra at Abbey Road Studios, London.
+Hugo has recorded his scores with world-renowned musicians from the Berlin Philharmonic Orchestra and Deutsche Symphony at Teldex, Berlin, from Max Steiner Orchestra at Synchron Stage, Vienna, and from London Symphony Orchestra and Royal Philharmonic Orchestra at Abbey Road Studios, London.
 Hugo works with major US and UK music production companies including EMI, Extreme Music/Sony ATV, Bleeding Fingers, Massive Music and Grooveworx.

-Born in Norwich, England, Hugo started drum lessons at the age of seven, and became principal drummer of his school’s big band.
-His early love of music, ranging from icons like Buddy Rich and Michael Jackson to film scores by Jerry Goldsmith and Ennio Morricone, led him to further study piano and composition.
-After graduating in Music Production at Kingston University, London Hugo worked as in-house composer for London-based music production company Wise Buddah, writing for radio and commercials.
+Born in Norwich, England, Hugo (*1979) took up playing drums and saxophone from the age of seven.
+He wrote and performed his first music compositions aged nine.
+Hugo’s early love of music, ranging from icons like Buddy Rich and Michael Jackson to film scores by Jerry Goldsmith and Ennio Morricone, led him to further study piano and composition.
+After graduating from Kingston University, London, Hugo worked as in-house composer for London-based music production company Wise Buddah writing music for radio and commercials.
 Additionally, he composed music for short films and became an experienced DJ in the London club scene.
 In 2007 Hugo trained with Emmy-winning composer Hummie Mann in Seattle (Pacific Northwest Film Scoring Program) and went on to work for Emmy-nominated composer Joey Newman in Los Angeles, where he gained extensive experience in scoring to picture.

-Hugo’s lucky break in composition came in 2009, when he wrote the main theme and entire package for renowned UK radio station Classic FM, which won the Arqiva Commercial Radio Award, the highest accolade in the UK radio industry.
+Hugo’s major commercial break in composition came in 2009 when he wrote the main theme tune for renowned UK radio station Classic FM (10M listeners) which won the Arqiva Commercial Radio Award, the highest accolade in the UK radio industry.

-Hugo currently works out of his studio in Santa Monica, California.
+Hugo currently works out of his studio at Remote Control Productions in Santa Monica, California.